astropy/SPISEA/README.md

 `PyPopStar/popstar/` sub-directory.

 ### Set up CDBS directory
 PyPopStar uses the STScI CDBS infrastructure to store model atmospheres and HST filter functions.
 It expects a top-level `cdbs` directory with 3 sub-directories: `comp`, `grid`, and `mtab`.
-The `comp` and `mtab` directories are obtained from CDBS download (synphot1.tar.gz --> grp/hst/cdbs/comp, grp/hst/cdbs/mtab).
-The `grid` directory will eventually hold all of the model atmospheres, but start by putting the Phoenix models you downloaded there (synphot5.tar.gz --> grp/hst/cdbs/grid/phoenix).
-You will add more atmosphere model directories to `cdbs/grid` in the "Install Evolution and Atmosphere Models" section below.
+The `comp` and `mtab` directories are obtained from the `synphot1.tar.gz` file you downloaded (grp/hst/cdbs/comp, grp/hst/cdbs/mtab).
+The `grid` directory will eventually hold all of the model atmospheres, but start by putting the Phoenix model directory from `synphot5.tar.gz` there (grp/hst/cdbs/grid/phoenix).
+You will add additional atmosphere model directories to `cdbs/grid` in the "Install Evolution and Atmosphere Models" section below.

 So, you should end up with a single `cdbs` directory with the `cdbs/comp`, `cdbs/grid`, and `cdbs/mtab` directories defined.